 Today, it’s a more stunning landscape as we head to the magnificent Stirling Ranges from Esperance.
 If you are fortunate to fly during the wildflower season, it will look perfect with even more photos.
 The white sandy beaches will transform into Albany’s rugged coastlines and rock formations, and then we’ll head into Denmark’s ancient Giants Valley forests.
 We’ll explore the ancient Tingle Forests here and if you feel bold, you can climb the 51 m Diamond Tree.

 Then we’re back on the road as we make our way to the Margaret River, one of the best wine-making regions in the world.
 We’ll enjoy dinner with the charming Margaret tonight.

 We are traveling about 750 km today through the beautiful scenery of the South West corner of WA and staying overnight at the Darby Park Apartments in the heart of Margaret River for 2 nights.

 Day 8: Margaret River

 This morning, with its diverse art and production shops, you’ll have some time to explore the quaint township.
-This will work up an appetite as we will taste our way around Margaret River today and visit cellar doors, a chocolate factory, cheese factory, and boutique brewery in this ideal postcard area around its wine and cottage industries.
+This will work up an appetite as we will taste our way around Margaret River today and visit cellar doors, a chocolate factory, a cheese factory, and a boutique brewery in this ideal postcard area around its wine and cottage industries.

 Margaret River is also known for its world-class surfing beaches, and at the mouth of Margaret River, we’ll show you the best.
 We will spend the night again in Margaret River feeling relaxed and warm from all the delicious tastings of produce!